Deron entered the 2005 NBA Draft widely regarded as one of the top two point guards available. The other was Wake Forest’s Chris Paul.

 The star-making performance forced TNT’s Charles Barkley to proclaim: “Deron Williams is going to be a household name.”

 As the level of intensity rose in the 2007 playoffs, so did Deron’s game.
 The Jazz matched up with the Golden State Warriors in the Conference Semifinals, and D-Will left his mark on the series from the get-go with 31 points on 11-of-21 from the field in Game 1.
 He added eight assists as the Jazz took a 1-0 lead with a 116-112 win.

 Behind Deron’s electric play, Utah advanced to the Western Conference Finals with ease, dispatching Golden State in five games.
 Deron finished the series with 16.8 points and 9.6 assists per game.

 “As a point guard, you have to be sort of a silent assassin in a lot of ways,” former Dallas Mavericks point guard Derek Harper told the Dallas Morning News regarding Deron during the 2007 playoff run.
 “You have to have that kind of attitude.
 That’s his attitude.
 It’s very deceiving from the standpoint that he looks almost like he’s shy and quiet, but he has a killer instinct inside of him.”

 The Jazz matched up with the eventual NBA champion San Antonio Spurs in the West Finals, where they fell in five.
-But the loss wasn't from a lack of effort from D-Will.
-He raised his game again, reaching an elite level few point guards ever touch.

 “He’s already become, I think, one of the best in the league,” Popovich said.
 “He gets more and more comfortable every month or so.
 He’s going to be one of the top point guards we’ve had for a long time.”